je-nunez/find_an_auction/README.md

 Create your Application ID in eBay there.

-You need to download the eBay Java SDK archive at [https://go.developer.ebay.com/javasdk](https://go.developer.ebay.com/javasdk)
+You need to download the eBay Finding Kit for Enhaced Search SDK for Java at [https://go.developer.ebay.com/javasdk](https://go.developer.ebay.com/javasdk)

 Unzip the archive and add the `src/lib/finding.jar` and the `src/lib/log4j-1.2.16.jar` JAR files to